GrenDrake/glulx-assemble/README.md

 #### Custom Opcodes

-There is also a special mnemonic `opcode` which allows the use of custom opcodes not known to the assembler.
+There is a special mnemonic `opcode` which allows the use of custom opcodes not known to the assembler.
 The word `opcode` may be immediately followed by `rel` to indicate that the last operand should be treated as a relative value akin to the jump directives in glulx.
 Next is the opcode number (or constant defined with the opcode number) followed by all the operands as normal.

 ```
 opcode 112 32             ; print a single space character